 The Late Neolithic

-The Neolithics had oriented and aligned quoits and stones to key astronomical points and terrestrial power points, but Bronze Age megalith builders took things further.
-They developed a more advanced mathematics that included knowledge of the phi ratio, the Golden Mean, Euclidian and Pythagorean geometry, together with knowledge of the Saros and Metonic cycles, knowing the dimensions of the earth, and understanding the precession of the equinoxes.
+The Neolithics had oriented and aligned quoits and stones to key astronomical and terrestrial points, but Bronze Age megalith builders took things further.
+They developed an advanced mathematics that included knowledge of the phi ratio, the Golden Mean, Euclidian and Pythagorean geometry, together with knowledge of the Saros and Metonic cycles, knowing the dimensions of the earth and understanding the precession of the equinoxes.
 They had skills in logistics, engineering, medicine, farming, land management and community life.
 Before this came along though, for a few centuries not a lot seemed to happen in Penwith.
 Or it hasn’t been identified yet.

-There’s a chance that the system of stone circles and menhirs in Penwith was built or started before the Beaker influx gained much traction – the problem is that construction dates are difficult to pin down.
-Perhaps the incomers arrived because Britain was seen at the time to be a vibrant and promising migrant destination.
+Thus it is likely that the stone circles and menhirs in Penwith were started before the Beaker influx gained definitive traction – the problem is that precise construction dates are difficult to pin down.
+Perhaps the incomers arrived because Britain was seen to be a vibrant and promising migrant destination.
 We simply do not know.

 Incoming Beaker people seemed more interested in building cairns and barrows than intricate stone circle complexes.
 This was particularly the case for those Beaker folk coming from central Europe and landing in SE England, who were partially descended from Yamnaya or Kurgan people of Ukraine and Kazakhstan.
 They introduced the idea of whole-body burial of their chiefs and shamans, while Britons tended not to think so individualistically, seeming instead to build barrows and cairns for other reasons, such as geomantic ones.